MathieuCorti/IslandDefense-3D/README.md

 # IslandDefense-3D
 C++ - School project - OpenGL/GLUT 3D game.

+Incarnate the island defender and survive as long as possible while fighting an endless swarm of enemy boats.
+Boats will shoot at you and detonate when they reach you.

 Includes bonus mouse controls, perlin noise generated island and skybox.

 ## Visuals